alemart/surgescript/docs/tutorials/objects.md

 Introduction to objects
 =======================

 In SurgeScript, objects are units of code and data.
-Each object define a finite state machine, a mathematical construct used to describe the behavior of in-game objects.
+Each object defines a finite state machine, a mathematical construct used to describe the behavior of in-game objects.

 > **Did you know?**
 >